ZoeZinovia/LukasiewiczLogic/README.md

 ### Installing and using

 * Simply clone the code from this repository.
-If using Eclipe, IntelliJ or another IDE, main.java can be run.
+If using Eclipe, IntelliJ or another IDE, Lukasiewicz1.java can be run.
-* If running on terminal, src code needs to be compiled before running Main.
+* If running on terminal, src code needs to be compiled before running Lukasiewicz1.
 This can be done by navigating into the src directory of the cloned the repository.
 Then run: ```javac -d ./../bin -sourcepath .
-Main.java ```.
-Then the application can be run from the bin directory with the following command: ```java Main```
+Lukasiewicz1.java ```.
+Then the application can be run from the bin directory with the following command: ```java Lukasiewicz1```
-* The following command arguments are expected: 3 lines to represent the Tic Tac Toe board.
-Each "cell" of the board can contain an X, an O or a - to signify empty.
+* The following command arguments are expected: 1 lines that contains the Lukasiewicz expression to be evaluated.
 See below for an example:
   ```
-  >> java Main
+  >> java Lukasiewicz1
-  >> X-O
-  >> OXO
-  >> ---
+  >> KAONOKNOO
   ```
-* After a few milliseconds or seconds, the resultant board will be displayed.
-The result depends on the decision made by the algorithm and will differ since the algorithm is probabilistic.
-Below is an example board:
+* Below is the expected output for the above input:
   ```
-  X-O
-  OXO
-  --X

-  Player 1 has won!
+  false
   ```
-* The time that the algorithm has to "think" is a variable that can be changed in the Main.java function (line 27).